RACV Logo

 Day 16: Dar es Salaam

-Sit back and enjoy the scenic drive to Kipepo Beach, located just south of Dar es Salaam.
-Once you arrive, take some time to unwind – perhaps enjoy a peaceful stroll along the shore.
-Your camp for the night is set on the grounds of a hotel right next to the beach, offering the perfect opportunity to relax and take a dip in the inviting waters of the ocean.
+Sit back, relax and enjoy the scenic drive to Kipepo Beach, located on the white sandy beaches on the south coast of Dar es Salaam.
+Once you arrive, set up camp and take some time to unwind – maybe enjoy a stroll along the shore.
+Your camp for the night is set on the grounds of a hotel right next to the beach, offering the perfect opportunity to unwind and take a refreshing dip in the Indian Ocean.

-Day 17: Stone Town
+Day 17: Zanzibar

-Day 18: Zanzibar Northern Beaches
+Day 18: Zanzibar

 Once checked out of your Stone Town accommodation, consider booking in to an optional guided tour of the island's spice plantations, learning all about the history of this town's spice trade.
 You will have the opportunity to smell and taste various spices, such as cinnamon, vanilla and ginger, plus sample some teas made with these spices too.
 After lunch, head to the Northern Beaches, where white sands and sparkling blue seas await.
 This is the Indian Ocean at its best.

-Day 19: Zanzibar Northern Beaches
+Day 19: Zanzibar

 Day 20: Stone Town

-After checking out of your accommodation this morning, you will make your way back to Stone Town, arriving at a centrally-located hotel around 12 pm.
+After checking out of your accommodation this morning, you will make your way back to Stone Town, arriving at a centrally-located hotel around 11 am.
 With no activities planned for today, you are free to leave at any time.
 That doesn't mean your adventure has to come to an end!
 If you wish to stay on in Zanzibar, either at the Northern Beaches beach resort or in Stone Town, we'll be happy to organise additional accommodation (subject to availability).

 Enquire now